8 Best Sewing Machines for Monogramming Everything

 The Janome 4120QDC is one of many well-loved Janome sewing machines with a built-in alphabet.

 It comes with one primary English mode, but there is an option to add European-accented letters or Russian/Cyrillic characters.
-You can change the size just a bit on the letters and do lowercase or uppercase, but this is still not an embroidery machine.
+You can change the size just a bit on the letters and do lowercase or uppercase.
+But, this is still not an embroidery machine.

 5. EverSewn Sparrow 30 Sewing Machine